bigbrozer/netplugins/README.rst

 Network Plugins
 ===============

-Collection of scripts (plugins) to be used by Nagios or Shinken in order to check Cisco/Extreme/Blade (Nortel) devices.
+Collection of scripts (plugins) to be used by Nagios or Shinken in order to check Cisco/Extreme/Blade (Nortel) devices and other network related stuff.

 Download
 --------